Cyprus Road Trip

 The Town of Omodos

 We did a short hike at the summit and continued our road trip through winding mountain roads, small towns, and scenic viewpoints.
-Google maps sent us in circles from time to time but we were only slightly lost driving through some of the small towns.
+Google Maps occasionally sent us in circles, but we were only slightly lost driving through some of the small towns.

 It was a great way to get off the beaten track.
-Several small towns tempted us to stop for a coffee and a bite to eat.
+Several small towns tempted us to stop for a coffee and a bite.

-After skipping a few towns we settled on the town of Omodos.
-A stroll through Omodos revealed a cozy village setting with dozens of small artisan shops, restaurants, and cafés.
+After skipping a few towns, we settled on Omodos.
+A stroll through Omodos revealed a cozy village with dozens of small artisan shops, restaurants, and cafés.

 Plants in front of an artisan shop in Omodos, Cyprus.

-A café on the sunny side of the street in the town square drew us in and we were thankful for the fact we were soaking up the sun and drinking delicious coffees outdoors on this beautiful December day.
+A café on the sunny side of the street in the town square drew us in, and we were thankful for soaking up the sun and drinking delicious coffees outdoors on this beautiful December day.

-Omodos is famous for the Timios Stavros Monastery and is located in a popular wine region.
-We drove by several wineries on our trip so if your goal is to sample local wines; this region of Cyprus is a must-see.
+Omodos is famous for the Timios Stavros Monastery and is in a popular wine region.
+We drove by several wineries on our trip, so if your goal is to sample local wines, this region of Cyprus is a must-see.

 Afternoon coffee at a café in the town square of Omodos, Cyprus